jdluu/crud-nodejs-mysql/README.md

-# Node.js MySQL CRUD Application
+# Node.js CRUD Application

-A CRUD (Create, Read, Update, Delete) application developed using Node.js and MySQL, showcasing database management and API development skills.
+A full-featured CRUD (Create, Read, Update, Delete) application built with Node.js and SQLite, featuring user authentication, soft delete, versioning, and comprehensive activity logging.

 **Note:** This is an enhanced version of the original project.
 The original repository can be found at: [https://github.com/TadeopCreator/crud-nodejs-mysql](https://github.com/TadeopCreator/crud-nodejs-mysql)